CxRes/prep/sections/discovery.md

 ## Not Available {#discovery-response-when-notifications-not-available}

-In the response to a `HEAD` request, a resource server that does not provide notifications for the target resource using the {{&protocol}} MUST NOT list `PREP` as as one of the available protocols in the =Accept-Events= header field.
+In the response to a `HEAD` request, a resource server that does not provide notifications for the target resource using the {{&protocol}} MUST NOT list `prep` as as one of the available protocols in the =Accept-Events= header field.

 ~~~ http-message
 {::include examples/discovery/request.http}